apollo

 Severe

-How does the drug interact with CO-Trimoxazole DS Tablet 16's:
+How does the drug interact with CO-Trimoxazole DS Tablet:

 How to manage the interaction:

-Taking CO-Trimoxazole DS Tablet 16's with Procaine together can possibly result in an interaction, but it can be taken if your doctor has advised it.
-If you notice any of these symptoms like gray skin, feeling sick, headache, dizziness, tiredness, trouble breathing, fast heartbeat, or feeling anxious or confused, contact your doctor right away.
+Co-administration of CO-Trimoxazole DS Tablet with Lidocaine can possibly result in an interaction, but it can be taken if your doctor has advised it.
+If you experience, gray skin color, feeling sick, having a headache, feeling dizzy or lightheaded, feeling tired, having trouble breathing, a fast or irregular heartbeat, feeling anxious or confused, contact your doctor right away.
 Do not stop using any medications without talking to your doctor.

 Severe

-How does the drug interact with CO-Trimoxazole DS Tablet 16's:
+How does the drug interact with CO-Trimoxazole DS Tablet:

-Taking potassium gluconate with CO-Trimoxazole DS Tablet 16's can increase the risk of high potassium levels in the blood.
+Taking Ramipril with CO-Trimoxazole DS Tablet can increase the potassium levels in the blood, increasing the risk of kidney problems.

 How to manage the interaction: